askingalot/NashDotNet-Nov11-2021/README.md

 ## My tools

+_No, I'm not using Visual Studio 2022 tonight_

 1. Pop!_OS Linux (an Ubuntu derivative from System76)
 1. Neovim with coc.vim and omnisharp
     * This uses the same "Language Server Protocol" that VS Code uses